shizhanx/PokerSimulator/README.md

 Send global messages to all players (extension)

 # Architecture:
-We can use a P2P architecture without a centualized server for all the game actions.
+We can use a P2P architecture without a centualised server for all the game actions.
 We can have a server if we want to store user data like friends, or to have a global chat channel.
 But all core features we need to make this app running can be done without one.